 Students should fill out the worksheet on the State of the Union address.
 The first part of the worksheet should be completed before viewing the speech, while the rest of the worksheet will be filled out after the speech.

-If students have trouble predicting topics President Trump may speak about, suggest issues such as the health care, jobs, the economy, taxes, education, abortion, U.S.-Mexico border wall, immigration, the environment, terrorism, social security, energy, climate change, etc.
+If students have trouble predicting topics President Trump may speak about, suggest issues such as health care, jobs, the economy, taxes, education, abortion, U.S.-Mexico border wall, immigration, the environment, terrorism, social security, energy, climate change, etc.

 Student understanding can be assessed through: